Educators’ Corner: Tools & resources designed to support you

 October Cases will be release early October - subscribe if you want to be emailed when they go live!

 Supporting trainees/resident doctors with the ST3 Leadership Activity can be challenging — it’s often reduced to a “tick-box” exercise.
-The Leadership Activity Toolkit is designed to help supervisors guide their trainees in choosing and completing a project that is realistic, meaningful, and fully aligned with RCGP WPBA requirements.
+The CATs Toolkit is designed to help supervisors guide their trainees in choosing and completing a project that is realistic, meaningful, and fully aligned with RCGP WPBA requirements.

 This resource includes: